ProAvia/OFPXF/v1/readme.md

 ### Pre-order element

 Optional.
 As a child of the `data` element, one or zero element is allowed which specifies whether ordering fuel via any of the data records within this document requires a `preOrder`.
-Therefore, the `required` (booelan) attribute is required.
+Therefore, the `required` (boolean) attribute is required.
 Additionally, the optional `leadTime` (time) attribute describes the time needed between an order and the actual ability to provide fuel.

 ## Items collection